- Garden / Landscaping / Patio — 248

 - Floors / Tile / Hardwood — 111

 How to Find the Best Home Designer

 by Guy Dinay on Apr 1, 2014

-After getting some names-and considering that you are working on a tight budget-you will have to inform your requirements, not only creative wise, but also financially, to your prospective designers together with any preferences you have for the task.
+After getting some names-and considering that you are working on a tight budget you will have to inform your requirements, not only creative wise but also financially, to your prospective designers together with any preferences you have for the task.
 The more the information you give, the better the house will be designed for you.
-This is because, if you give little information, the designer will fill some empty spaces with his or her own ideas, effectively coming up with a design that suits him or her and not you.
+This is because, if you give little information, the designer will fill some empty spaces with his or her ideas, effectively coming up with a design that suits him or her and not you.
 Therefore, provide as much information as you can.

-Also ask your designer whether there are some creative ways to save some money.
-May be these is some associated tasks you can perform yourself, for instance laying tile or painting.
-Consider working with your designer on a uniform fee basis, or you can request them to come for a short time to create some sketches and give some ideas that you will apply in future.
+Also, ask your designer whether there are some creative ways to save some money.
+Maybe there are some associated tasks you can perform yourself, for instance laying tile or painting.
+Consider working with your designer on a uniform fee basis, or you can request them to come for a short time to create some sketches and give some ideas that you will apply in the future.

 Wishing you all the best in your search for a great designer, and also with your project!

 Most Recent Articles